Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

-Of all orchids, Phalaenopsis are the easiest orchids for beginners and are readily available and relatively inexpensive.
+Of all orchids, these are the easiest orchids for beginners and are readily available and relatively inexpensive.
 Flowers come in a wide variety of colors and color combinations.
-Moth orchid blooms are long lived,lasting from 6 weeks to 3 months with proper care.
+(The weird, intense blue orchids often sold at big box stores are not naturally blue but chemically treated.)
+Moth orchid blooms are long-lived, lasting from 6 weeks to 3 months with proper care.
 Blooms appear on the end of a long, arching stem.

 The foliage is sturdy and attractive.
 The thick leaves grow low, are long and oval in shape.

-When buying a moth orchid, it is best to shop at a nursery or gardening center to ensure the purchase of a quality product.
+When buying this type of orchid, it is best to shop at a nursery or gardening center to ensure the purchase of a quality product.
 If you want a bargain and pick one up at a grocery store or the gardening center at a large hardware store, buy the orchid when it first comes in; the flowers will last longer and the plant will be in its best condition.
+Phals and other types of orchids are also available to purchase at specialty shops, and orchid shows.

 Check the container.
 Phals should be planted in a loose growth medium, never in soil.
 Regular potting soil is too dense for the roots.
-In nature, Moth Orchids are, generally, epiphytes which means they grow along the sides of trees in creases filled with plant debris.
+In nature, Moth orchids are epiphytes, which means they grow in the crooks of tree branches filled with plant debris.
+They do not grow on the ground in soil.

-Moth Orchids grow best in pine chips,spagnum moss, or small pieces of volcanic rock as a growth medium.
+Moth orchids grow best in pine chips, sphagnum moss, or small pieces of volcanic rock as a growth medium.
 A mixture of all 3 works well.
-Spagnum moss may break down too quickly to be effective.
+Sphagnum moss alone may break down too quickly to be effective and can retain moisture for too long causing the roots to rot.

 A plastic pot will hold moisture while terra cotta may allow the plant to dry out too quickly.
-Since Phalaenopsis often come in small size pots and may be top heavy, place the plastic pot into a larger, more attractive container.
+Since these plants often come in small size pots and may be top heavy, place the plastic pot into a larger, heavier, more attractive container.

-Placement is very important for the health of a Phalaenopsis.
+Placement is very important for the health of a moth orchid.
 Set the container in a spot that receives filtered or indirect sunlight.
-An East or North East facing window is best, though the East facing window may provide a bit too much sun in summer.
+An East or North-East facing window is best, though the East facing window may provide a bit too much sun in summer.
+If the sun shines too brightly during the summer, use sheer curtains on the window.

-Do not allow Moth Orchid to receive direct sun and never place the plant in a South facing window.
+Do not allow them to receive direct sun, and never place the plant in a South facing window.
 Some sites suggest a West facing window, but the afternoon sun there can be too strong and may damage the plant.

 A drop in temperature will signal Phalaenopsis to bloom.
 Some believe that cooler nights do the trick, while other experts claim a general all day temperature drop encourages bloom production.

-A plant set in an East or NE facing window should experience this temperature dip in the Fall.
+A plant set in an East or North-East facing window should experience this temperature dip in the Fall.

-Do not allow Moth Orchids to sit in a drafty area or experience temperatures below 55 degrees Fahrenheit.
+Do not allow your orchid to sit in a drafty area or experience temperatures below 55 degrees Fahrenheit.

 Moth Orchid and Water

-Spagnum moss retains moisture longer than pine bark or volcanic rock.
-So plants grown in spagnum moss should be watered less than plants grown in a looser medium.
+Sphagnum moss retains moisture longer than pine bark or volcanic rock.
+So plants grown in sphagnum moss should be watered less than plants grown in a looser medium.
 This is not the preferred planting medium for moth orchids as it can retain too much moisture and become soggy.

-Run tap water into a large container and set out overnight or for 24 hours to off-gas chlorine.
+- Run tap water into a large container and set out overnight or for 24 hours to off-gas chlorine.
 Allowing it to sit overnight will bring the water to room temperature.
-You don't want to water the plants with cold tap water.
+Do not water the plants with cold tap water.

-Set the container in a sink and water until all the water drains out the hole in the bottom of the pot.
+- Set the inner, plastic container in a sink and water until all the water drains out the hole in the bottom of the pot.
 Repeat.

-Make sure water does not collect in between the leaves.
+- Make sure water does not collect in between the leaves.
 Tip plant to drain.
+If water remains between the leaves at the top of the plant, this can cause crown rot.

 - How dry is the air in your home?